railsuser2014/openobject-doc-book-en/5/5_15_Manufacturing/5_15_Manufacturing_forecasting.rst

     * Make to Stock (MTS)
     * Make to Order (MTO)

 These two methods will impact the way you have to configure your automatic purchasing and replenishment.
-For the MTS method, you will have to define Minimum Stock Rules to order products when the minimum treshold has been reached, as well as a supplier to define where to order the products.
+For the MTS method, you will have to define Minimum Stock Rules to order products when the minimum threshold has been reached, as well as a supplier to define where to order the products.
 For the MTO method, you have to define a supplier for the product in order to buy new products when a sales order or a manufacturing order is confirmed.